-The preferred location of mediation is in Long Beach at Dr. Aikins’ location, 4401 Atlantic Avenue.
-However he will mediate at any location secured by the parties and agreeable to the parties.
+However Dr. Aikins will mediate at any location secured by the parties and agreeable to the parties.
 He is available to mediate anywhere in California at facilities secured by the parties or at facilities selected by Dr. Aikins.
-Preferred method of contact is Via e-mail to firstname.lastname@example.org

 Persons at the mediation should have actual authority to settle the dispute.
 Sometimes it is necessary to have the spouses and or significant other decision makers present to assist a party to come to a reasonable decision.
 In mediation, the best settlement more than likely is a resolution that neither party is ecstatic about.
 In mediation, the parties should realize that the best alternative to a negotiated agreement is much better than the worst alternative to a negotiated agreement, e.g. trial and the risk involved.

 The Brief should contain a short history/story of the case, usually no more than one single-spaced page.
 The next two pages should contain brief statements of the causes of action and the governing law, both statute and case law.
-The last two pages may be argument based on questions submitted by Dr. Aikins, but without any effort to pull the wool over his eyes.
-He usually checks the legal citations.
+The last two pages may be argument.
+In addition.
+Dr. Aikins will usually submit questions to each party, usually within three days of receipt of payment of the mediation fees, and he requests that responses to specific questions be limited to two pages.
 Whether or not a brief is submitted, Dr. Aikins will not mediate a litigated case unless he is supplied with the Complaint.
-(Litigated case means there has been a complaint filed, (preferably by e-mail)).
+(Litigated case means there has been a complaint filed.

 Dr. Aikins experience indicates that there is little in so-called Confidential Briefs that will not be learned during a meaningful mediation.
-However, if the parties have some really “red flag” issues and don’t want the other party to know about them, please submit a confidential brief (two pages maximum) to Dr Aikins.
+However, if a party believes that he/she has some really “red flag” issues and does not want the other party to know about them, please submit a confidential brief (two pages maximum).

 TIMING AND PAGANATION OF SUBMITTED BRIEFS:

 Cancellations of the Mediation Hearing requires 14 days notice.
-All cancellations must be sent to: email@example.com and in the subject area of the email should be the following: CANCELLATION.
+All cancellations must be sent to: email@example.com and in the subject line of the email should be the following: CANCELLATION NOTICE.

 It would be greatly appreciated if when cancelling the party would explain why the mediation is being cancelled.

-Contract mediation is handled on a case-by-case basis, depending upon the amount of time contracted for, the type of mediation and or investigation required.
-For example, mediating regarding in-house issues, school bullying and internal conflict will be quoted on a case-by-case basis.
+**Contract mediation is handled on a case-by-case basis, depending on the amount of time contracted for, the type of mediation and or investigation required.
+For example, mediating regarding in-house issues, school bullying and internal conflicts will be quoted on a case-by-case basis.